EndPointCorp/end-point-blog/2022/10/typeguards-in-typescript.md

 In conclusion, this feature should be taken advantage of whenever possible.
 It can greatly simplify code, making it clearer and easier to read.

-However, there are limitations, such as the inability to detect when a variable does NOT satisfy a type.
+However, there are limitations, such as the inability to detect when a variable does *not* satisfy a type.

 Refer to the official [TypeScript documentation](https://www.typescriptlang.org/docs/handbook/2/narrowing.html#using-type-predicates) for more.